 Read this before preparing your application

-While BAX and DHL accept Carnet shipments, FedEx and UPS (small package divisions) generally do not.
+While DHL accepts Carnet shipments, FedEx and UPS (small package divisions) generally do not.

 U.K. customs denied entry of Carnet because the merchandise was undervalued and did not represent a “reasonable commercial value.”
 Using the insured value of goods on your General List will usually result in a “reasonable commercial value”.